jhochwald/PowerShell-collection/CONTRIBUTING.md

 #### BSD-3-Clause

-This is the **BSD-3-Clause** license.
+This is the **BSD-3-Clause** [license](https://github.com/Enatec/MicrosoftEndpointManager/blob/main/LICENSE).

 ### Your Name

-I will publish your name to mention you as the contributor.
+We will publish your name to mention you as the contributor by default.
 If you don't want that, please let us know.

 ## Further reading